 - Interpret the data

-If the data matches the hypothesis, you accept the theory and report the findings.
-If the evidence does not match the hypothesis, you refine the thesis and begin the process over.
+You accept the theory and report the findings if the data matches the hypothesis.
+If the evidence does not fit the hypothesis, you refine the thesis and begin the process over.

-Beyond the use of the scientific method, Dennis also taught the turtles to internalize some core concepts that speculators had been using for over a century.
+Beyond using the scientific method, Dennis also taught the turtles to internalize some core concepts that speculators had been using for over a century.
 The core concepts Dennis taught were:

 “Do not let emotions fluctuate with the up and down of your capital.”
 “Be consistent and even-tempered.”
-“Judge yourself not by the outcome, but by your process.”
-“Know what you are going to do when the market does what it is going to do.”
+“Judge yourself not by the outcome but by your process.”
+“Know what you are going to do when the market does what it will do.”
 “Every now and then, the impossible can and will happen.”
 “Know each day what your plan and your contingencies are for the next day.”
-“What can I win and what can I lose?
+“What can I win, and what can I lose?
 What are the probabilities of either happening?”

 What is the state of the market?
 What is the volatility of the market?
 What is the equity being traded?
 What is the system or the trading orientation?
 What is the risk aversion of the trader or client?

-Let’s look at the importance of each of these questions and how it informed the turtle’s decision making.
+Let’s look at the importance of each of these questions and how they informed the turtle’s decision-making.

-This means, what is the price and direction at which the market is currently trading?
-For example, if IBM has a share price of $125 that has moved up from $100 with higher highs and higher lows, that uptrend is the state of that market.
-While this may seem like an overly simplistic place to start, Dennis’ method required paying attention to the present, instead of focusing on the market of yesterday or tomorrow.
+What is the price and direction in which the market is currently trading?
+For example, if IBM has a share price of 125 that has moved up from 100 with higher highs and higher lows, that uptrend is the state of that market.
+While this may seem like an overly simplistic place to start, Dennis’ method required paying attention to the present instead of focusing on the market of yesterday or tomorrow.

 A key component of Dennis’s strategy relied on always knowing how much money you had available since his rules were based on the size of the account at that moment.
 Therefore, implementing the rules required knowing exactly how much you had in the bank.

 Dennis trained the turtles to be trend-following traders.
 This means the turtles would take advantage of “trends” in the market.
-When they found a trend, they would follow it to profit from capturing most of the trend, whether that be up or down.
+When they found a trend, they would follow it to profit from capturing most of the trend, up or down.

-The concept of trend following is in contrast to other trading methodologies that base trading decisions on fundamentals.
-The trend-following method of trading teaches that traders do not need to know the ins and outs of a specific company, industry, etc. Once a trader learns how to follow trends, the trader can apply that methodology across different companies, industries, assets, etc.
+The concept of trend following contrasts with other trading methodologies that base trading decisions on fundamentals.
+The trend-following trading method teaches that traders do not need to know the ins and outs of a specific company, industry, etc. Once a trader learns to follow trends, the trader can apply that methodology across different companies, industries, assets, etc.

 The concept of trend following was not new.
-Richard Donchian was a well-known trader who had been using and teaching the trend following approach to trading since the 1950s.
+Richard Donchian was a well-known trader who used and taught the trend following approach to trading since the 1950s.
 Donchian and his method influenced many successful traders, including Dennis and Eckhardt.

 The rules for trading were at the heart of what Dennis taught his turtles.
-He drilled into them that making a consistent profit was not about being smarter or luckier - it was about following the rules.
+He drilled into them that making a consistent profit was not about being more intelligent or luckier – it was about following the rules.
 So, what were these rules?

-The full rules are described in Michael Covey’s: The Complete Turtle Trader: How 23 Novice Investors Became Overnight Millionaires, but Business Insider has provided a summary of the rules the Turtle Traders used.
+The complete rules are described in Michael Covey’s: The Complete Turtle Trader: How 23 Novice Investors Became Overnight Millionaires, but Business Insider has summarized the rules the Turtle Traders used.

-In Dennis’s trend-following method of trading, trades were based on price channel breakouts.
-The strategy had two systems, which were referred to as S1 and S2.
+In Dennis’s trend-following trading method, trades were based on price channel breakouts.
+The strategy had two systems referred to as S1 and S2.
 Both of these systems were used for trading liquid futures.
 Here’s the strategy for each.

 This was the more aggressive and short-term of the two trading systems.
 For a long position, an entrance was made (you would buy) when the current price exceeded the high price of the previous twenty days.
-If you wanted to take a short position, the reverse was true: an entrance was made (a short position) when the current price was lower than that of the previous twenty days.
-But this signal would be ignored if the previous breakout signal would have led to a winning trade.
+If you wanted to take a short position, the reverse was true: an entrance was made (a short position) when the current price was lower than the previous twenty days.
+But this signal would have been ignored if the last signal breakout led to a winning trade.
 The signal to exit in this system was a ten-day low (for long positions) or a ten-day high (for short positions).

 This system took a slightly longer approach (though by no means a long-term strategy).
 It also came with a bit less risk than S1.
 The signal to enter using this system, for a long position, was when the current price exceeded the high of the previous 55 days.
 For a short position, the signal to enter was when the price dipped below the low of the last 55 days.
 Unlike with S1, the signal to enter the market applied whether the preceding breakout was a winner.
 The signal to exit for S2 was when the price hit a 20-day low (for long positions) or high (for short positions).

 The goal of both of these systems was to help the turtles know when to enter and exit the market.
 The turtles were trend following, but trends are often difficult to see as they’re happening.
 Only in hindsight do they become apparent.
-The entrance signal, therefore, helped alert the turtles to a potential trend.
+Therefore, the entrance signal helped alert the turtles to a potential trend.

 One of the hardest parts of trading is deciding when to enter and exit the market.
-That’s why these two systems were the core of what Dennis taught his turtles, but there are other factors traders must also consider, which is why Dennis taught his turtles some additional rules that allowed them to filter their trades further.
-These additional rules related to position sizing and the use of stops.
+These two systems were the core of what Dennis taught his turtles, but there are other factors traders must also consider, which is why Dennis taught his turtles some additional rules that allowed them to filter their trades further.
+These different rules are related to position sizing and the use of stops.

 Position sizing requires adjusting the size of a position based on the dollar volatility of that market.
 Since more volatility means more risk, the goal was to find investment opportunities with similar risk per dollar invested.
 This way, the turtles could diversify their portfolio among investments with similar levels of risk.

 Dennis taught the turtles how to quantify risk using a series of formulas and then limited the amount of risk a turtle could take on.
-Dennis and his turtles used “N” to represent the underlying volatility of a market.
+Dennis and his turtles used “N” to represent the underlying volatility.
 The turtles calculated N by taking the average price movement of the last twenty days.

 Dennis taught the turtles to build positions using what he referred to as “units”.
 One unit was calculated by taking one percent of the account and dividing it by N times the dollars per point (market dollar volatility).
 A Unit was then a measure of a position’s risk and all the positions in that portfolio.